amplience/dc-extension-bynder/README.md

 ```

 Elements in the `bynderConfig` object are passed to configure Bynder.
 The following asset types can be used:

 - image
 - document
 - audio
 - video

-The mode can either be `SingleSelect` or `MultiSelect` if you want to choose more than one media.
+The mode can either be `SingleSelect`, `SingleSelectFile` or `MultiSelect` if you want to choose more than one media.

 It's also possible to use content mapping to get and rename the properties you need for the extension, using JSON Path.